jigargosar/elm-scratchpad/src/MontyHallDilemma.md

 * The player is offered to choose one of three closed doors.
 * With their content being hidden from the player.
 * Only one door hides a car, while the other two hide one sheep each.
-* After player makes the initial choice, the host opens one of the other two doors.
+* After player makes the initial choice:
-* The content of which is always a sheep.
+* The host opens one of the other two doors, always revealing a sheep.
 * The player is then offered to, either stick with their initial choice, or switch.
 * What strategy, if any, can increase their odds of choosing the door with car hidden behind it.